 There is a conversation that all seasoned bettors will have had numerous times with friends and relatives who want a casual bet on a major sporting event.
 What are the odds on x?
 What do they mean?
 What will I win if I bet x amount?

-Betting is about assessing the chance or probability of an event happening and bookmakers like Pinnacle use odds to translate probability into a more usable form in order to offer betting.
+Betting is about assessing the chance or probability of an event happening and bookmakers like Pinnacle use odds because it translates implied probability into a more usable form in order to offer betting.

-Considering how we are faced with risk every single day of our lives - what are the chances of me making that train on time? how likely is it to rain? - it is suprising how unfamiliar the average person is with being able to calculate probability.
+Considering how we are faced with a problem to solve or an assessment of risk every single day of our lives, it is surprising how unfamiliar the average person is with being able to calculate probability.

-It's a scale running from 0 - where there is no chance of an event occurring - to 1 - a certain future event - with the likelihood of all other potential events falling somewhere between those points on the probability spectrum.
+In the simplest of terms, probability is a scale running from 0 (where there is no chance of an event occurring) to 1 (a certain future event).
+The likelihood of all other potential outcomes fall somewhere in between those two end points of the probability spectrum.

-A coin-toss is a great way to explain how to calculate probability.
-The coin will definitely land on either Heads or Tails, which taken together provide us with the certain event, which we now know has a probability of 1.
+A coin toss is a great way to explain how to calculate probability because we know the true probability for each outcome.
+The coin will definitely land on either heads or tails, which taken together provide us with the certain event.
+We now know this certain event has a probability of 1.